ServiceResource / Action / register_image

 You can use RegisterImage to create an Amazon EBS-backed Linux AMI from a snapshot of a root device volume.
 You specify the snapshot using a block device mapping.
 You can’t set the encryption state of the volume using the block device mapping.
 If the snapshot is encrypted, or encryption by default is enabled, the root volume of an instance launched from the AMI is encrypted.

-For more information, see Create a Linux AMI from a snapshot and Use encryption with Amazon EBS-backed AMIs in the Amazon Elastic Compute Cloud User Guide.
+For more information, see Create an AMI from a snapshot and Use encryption with Amazon EBS-backed AMIs in the Amazon EC2 User Guide.

 Amazon Web Services Marketplace product codes